 Choice of Office Layout:

-For an office layout, the office management has to first decide the location which is very important.
+For an office layout, the office management has to first decide the location, which is very important.
 The location can be at any urban centre or any suburbs a little away from the city.
-When making such a decision, you need to look for thinks that are linked to it like transport, resources nearby etc.
+When making such a decision, you need to look for things that are linked to it like transport, resources nearby etc.

-Nowadays, in the western countries, most of the businesses are choosing suburbs as their location to setup offices.
+Nowadays, in western countries, most of the businesses are choosing suburbs as their location to set up offices.
 It has turned out as a trend.